It’s Tinnitus Awareness Week from 6–12 February and tinnitus expert Mrs Fiona Bateson wants to shout from the rooftops

 You would be referred to this clinic by your GP because of your abnormal vaginal bleeding.
 It is important that all women who experience vaginal bleeding after the menopause are assessed to help establish the cause.
-For 9 out of 10 women there is a simple explanation that usually needs little or no treatment.
+For most women there is a simple explanation that usually needs little or no treatment.
 In some cases your GP may refer you for assessment to exclude the small possibility of something more serious - such as cancer.

-Postmenopausal bleeding is any vaginal bleeding after the menopause.
-It is assumed you have gone through the menopause if you have not had a period for at least 6 months.
+Post-menopausal bleeding is any vaginal bleeding after the menopause.
+It is assumed you have gone through the menopause if you have not had a period for at least six months.
 If you are on HRT this may cause you to have bleeding like a period.
 Abnormal bleeding on HRT or before you have gone through the menopause may also need to be investigated.

 However, a significant cause of bleeding can be cancer of the uterus (endometrial cancer) or the cervix - although in fact only about 1 in 10 women with this symptom have such a serious diagnosis.
 Obviously it is important to find these conditions quickly as early treatment is often curative.

 During your visit to the clinic you will see two consultants one after the other.
 First of all you will see a Consultant Radiologist for a scan followed by a consultation with either Mr Alasdair Drake or Mr Owen Owens (your confirmation letter states which gynaecologist your appointment is with).

 Both Mr Drake and Mr Owens are Consultant Gynaecologists and are experienced in assessing and treating the causes of abnormal bleeding.
 Both are recognised experts in this field.

 Dr Sue Buckingham and Dr Jill Wilkie are both Consultant Radiologists.
 They are experienced in diagnosing and assessing the causes of abnormal bleeding using scans.